Joey Logano wins at Nashville in record 5th overtime for 1st NASCAR Cup Series victory of year | TSN

 Logano wins at Nashville in record fifth overtime for first NASCAR Cup Series victory of year

-LEBANON, Tenn.
-(AP) — Joey Logano won the rain-delayed race at Nashville Superspeedway in a NASCAR Cup Series-record fifth overtime Sunday night, stretching his fuel enough to hold off a group of pursuers at the finish line.
+Logano had a pack of pursuers on his bumper and knew he had to make one more move to block Tyler Reddick in Turn 4.
+Then Logano went “bonkers” after making it over the line first at the Ally 400.

+“Definitely as close as you can cut it for sure," Logano said about stretching his fuel almost to the last drop.

-Logano held off a charge by Tyler Reddick, then beat Zane Smith, Reddick, Ryan Preece and Chris Buescher to the line in the race that started nearly six hours earlier and went 31 laps longer than the 300 that were scheduled.
+Logano held off Reddick's charge in Turn 1 on the final lap and again in Turn 4.
+He then beat Zane Smith, Reddick, Ryan Preece and Chris Buescher to the line in the race that started nearly six hours earlier and went 31 laps longer than the 300 that were scheduled.

-The fuel light in Logano’s Ford came on going into Turn 3, and Logano — who ran the last 110 laps without stopping on the 1.33-mile concrete oval — said it stumbled across the line.
+The fuel light in Logano’s Ford came on going into Turn 3 after the engine sputtered on the backstretch, and Logano — who ran the last 110 laps without stopping on the 1.33-mile concrete oval — said it stumbled across the line.
+All the caution laps helped stretch a tank expected to last 85 laps at best.

-If the finish wasn’t thrilling enough, the mayhem continued as Logano yelled and celebrated with just enough gas left for a burnout.
+If the finish wasn’t thrilling enough, the mayhem continued.
 Chase Briscoe ran out of fuel.
 Daniel Suarez and Martin Truex Jr. made contact, spinning Truex into the wall.
 Chase Elliott spun off Turn 4 and into the grass.

 Smith wasn’t happy at finishing second, though he said he wouldn’t do anything different after the rookie’s best Cup finish.